Question from Wesley: Hi Rick. I hope you’re doing well.

 The memory cells in a solid state drive can only be written to a finite number of times.
 Therefore, over time cells that are repeatedly erased and written to with new information will stop working as they should.

-When the advantages I listed above are weighed against the single disadvantage, it’s easy to see that modern solid state drives are now actually more reliable than the hard drives they are now beginning to replace in the marketplace.
+Truth be told, modern solid state drives are now at least as reliable as the hard drives they are beginning to replace in the marketplace.

-What’s more, the prices of SSDs have dropped to the point where they’re very affordable unless you need one with a massive amount of storage space (i.e. over 2 TB).
+What’s more, the prices of SSDs have dropped to the point where they’re very affordable unless you need one with a massive amount of storage space.
 But that will soon change as advances in technology make really large SSDs less expensive to manufacture than they are today.

 Bottom line: In my humble opinion, you can safely replace your computer’s hard drive with an SSD without having to worry about it being less reliable than the hard drive it replaced.